 Learning Experience

-To help facilitate this, the ED253 class is divided into learning circles (LCs) with numerous responsibilities associated with three different assignments.
-For the Learning Experience assignment, LCs are responsible for planning and teaching a lesson for the whole class (~45 minutes).
+For the Learning Experience assignment, LCs are responsible for planning and teaching a lesson for the whole class (~20 minutes).
 On three (3) occasions across the semester, your LC will take on this responsibility.
-LC members engage in a During Reading learning experience in advance of the lesson they will plan and teach (˜500 words).
-Following the in-class lesson they teach, individual LC members also post a self-reflection essay to their blogs (˜250 words) (Details below).
+Following the in-class lesson they teach, individual LC members post a self-reflection essay to their blogs (˜500 words) (Details below).

 Readings have already been assigned to LCs from the selection of the eReadings.
 Assigned readings are also posted on the course calendar week by week: Click on Calendar & Agendas.
-The Schedule for when your LC is teaching a learning experience is available under the Learning Circles tab on the ED253 Course website.
-It’s also posted on the left sidebar of the course website.
+The Schedule for when your LC is teaching a learning experience is available on the <– left sidebar of the website.

 This project has three phases.
 Your responsibilities include